trevthedev777/Task_Manager_Application/README.md

 ```

 4. Create a Package folder named `taskmanager`
-    -  Inside the folder creat a filder to
+    -  Inside the folder create a folder to

+## Bugs

+- Create defensive programming for add and edit category
+- Redirect the edit task page to route to Tasks.html